ColinH/Filez/README.md

 The binaries can then be found under `build/bin`.

+If the `clang++` included with your Xcode does not support C++20 you will need to install a newer compiler, for example using [Homebrew](https://brew.sh) to install a recent LLVM or GCC.

 ## The Tools

 None of these tools ever delete or overwrite any existing filesystem object.